Before You Go

 You should get up as early as possible to make the most of the day.
 Russet Lake itself is not as impressive as the other lakes you’ll find in Whistler but the area around it is stunning.
 You can follow the river down into the valley and admire the sea of beautiful spring flowers.
 You can also climb up to a ridge overlooking the tip of the massive Overlord Glacier.

-The walk back to Whistler Village via the Singing Pass is another 14.5km but it is all down hill.
+The walk back to Whistler Village via the Singing Pass is another 14.5km but it is all downhill.
 Simply head back the way you came until you get to the split in the road.
-Now a left turn will take you back over the Musical Bumps if you wanted to cross the Musical Bumps and take the gondola back down, but you need to leave very early to catch it in time.
+Now a left turn will take you back over the Musical Bumps if you wanted to cross them and take the gondola back down, but you need to leave very early to catch it in time.

 It feels like it will never end, but eventually you emerge into the midst of the Whistler Bike Park.
 Cross the bike trails with care, give way to any riders you see and before you know it you’ll be back at the base of the mountain, ready for a cold beer and a hot shower.